 The Benefits of Getting Braces in Bakersfield, CA

 A beautiful, healthy smile can enhance your quality of life no matter your age.
-Having a smile that you’re proud to show off can help make you more self-confident whether you’re 13, 30, or 50.
-As the teeth, jaws, and lips become properly aligned with braces, you’ll find your self-esteem increase as you become more confident in your smile.
+In fact, we have patients as young as 5 and as old as 85!
+As your teeth, jaws, and lips become properly aligned with braces, you’ll find your self-esteem increase as you become more confident in your smile.
 In post-treatment photographs, we notice our patients in Bakersfield, CA with braces sit up straighter, are eager to smile and are more confident in their overall appearance.
-Alleviating and preventing physical health problems is also an important aspect of our care.

 Alleviating and preventing oral health problems is another important reason to get braces.
 Without orthodontic treatment, an individual may be more susceptible to tooth decay, gum disease, uneven and excessive tooth wear, bone destruction, chewing difficulties, jaw joint issues, speech impairments, airway issues, and dental injuries.

 How Braces Work

 Simply put, braces slowly move and align your teeth over time, giving you a straighter smile.
 Braces move your teeth by slowly applying force and pressure with a series of brackets, wires, and elastics.
 Sometimes, additional appliances may also be used during treatment.
 There are many different types of braces, and each treatment is as unique as each patient.
 To get answers to all your braces questions, schedule a consultation with us today at our Bakersfield, CA office!
 We also serve the areas of Delano, Tehachapi, Taft, Shafter, Wasco, Arvin, and Lamont–as well as other surrounding communities.
 At your free consultation, Dr. Montano and Dr. Cardall will be happy to explain the entire braces process from start to finish along with the cost of braces.

 All children should see an orthodontist by the age of seven.
 This is the age when some of the first permanent teeth have erupted and the child can be examined for overbites, crowding, or cross bites.
-Early intervention is important because it may prevent more serious health problems down the line that may require surgery.
+Early intervention is sometimes recommended because it may prevent more serious health problems down the line that may require surgery.
 Advantages of seeking early treatment may include reducing treatment time, alleviating thumb sucking habits, the possibility of avoiding jaw surgery or permanent tooth extraction and more.